 Except she wasn’t.
 Her body was telling her what doctors refused to acknowledge.

 Ultimately, it wasn’t even an MD who diagnosed her.
 “It was my neighborhood chiropractor who finally knew what was wrong with me,” says Dr. Liptan.

 “I felt failed by medicine,” she says.
 “I wondered why I was even studying medicine.”

-She was too exhausted to return to Tufts University School of Medicine, and knew she couldn’t keep up with the rigors of being a third-year medical student, when future physicians are expected to work 80 to 100 hours a week as they do their rotations.
+She was too exhausted to return to Tufts University School of Medicine and knew she couldn’t keep up with the rigors of being a third-year medical student when future physicians are expected to work 80 to 100 hours a week as they do their rotations.
 She took a year off, but she found she couldn’t even keep up with the babysitting gig she had.
-“I just felt flattened,” she recalls.
+“I just felt flattered,” she recalls.
 “When I would take a shower and try to wash my hair, my arms were too weak to lift to my head.”

 The time away wasn’t relaxing or restorative.
 “That was my darkest time,” Dr. Liptan says.
 “I was miserable and alone.”